I don’t want a divorce.

 Look at the situation and see how it’s here to serve you and deliver the greatest good to you.
 Seek the lessons that this experience provides.
 Ask how you’re going to grow from this time of your life.

-You may not be able to intervene or stop your divorce from happening.
+You may not want a divorce and you may not be able to stop the divorce from happening.

 A lot of this circumstance is out of your control.